jschen3/website-server/README.md

 Objects
 =======
-Teasers: Consists of 2 parts the problem and a solution.
+Teasers: Consists of 2 parts the problem and a solution. \n
     Problems consist of a list of article components.
-An Article Component consists of either a image, coding snippet or text and a index or position in the page.
+An Article Component consists of either a image, coding snippet or text and a index or position in the page.\n
-    Solutions are made up of the same article components.
+    Solutions are made up of the same article components.\n Teasers are displayed in 2 parts.
+The solution is displayed after a button is clicked to display it.\n
-    Teasers are displayed in 2 parts.
-The solution is displayed after a button is clicked to display it.
+    \n\n

-Articles: Consists of a list of article components.
+Articles: Consists of a list of article components.\n
 Slides:  Image and text with link to article that the slide is a brief for.